silexlabs/Silex-v2-prototype2/readme.txt

 - reunir template et interpreter dans un package ?

 * bugs
+  * bugfix Lib.document.innerHTML call makes an error 500 on the server https://github.com/silexlabs/Cocktail/issues/217
   * workaround, bug https://github.com/silexlabs/Cocktail/issues/207
   * init the document with non empty body, workaround see  https://github.com/silexlabs/Cocktail/issues/208
   * memory leak in the Layer and transition classes
+  * in the List class, listen to the click on the container instead of each cell, to prevent memory leak
 * transitions with params on the Layer as well as on the link
 * "loading" transitions for the layers with connectors
 * contexts with multiple class names ==== merge the concepts of Context and Page (=> State, State.setState(contextName, stateName))